korney4eg/nintendo-switch-bot/README.md

 # Nintendo Switch bot

-Telegram bot for Nintendo Switch eShop.
+Telegram bot for Nintendo Switch eShop in RU or DE regions.

 ## Prerequirements